Skip to content

 GameMode.enableCmdCaseSensitive();

-// Commands registered at this point are case sensitive,
+// Commands registered now are case-sensitive.

 PlayerEvent.onCommandText("Help", ({ player, next }) => {